jomjol/neural-network-analog-needle-readout/README.md

 # neural-network-analog-needle-readout
 Training and using a neural network to read out the value of an analog display - example including small node server for demonstration

+The readout is used in a water meter measurement system.
+An overview can be found here: [https://github.com/jomjol/water-meter-measurement-system](https://github.com/jomjol/water-meter-measurement-system)

 ## Problem to solve

-Analog needle displays need to be read out and transfered to digital values as  input for an house automization project.
+An analog needle displays needs to be read out and transfered to digital values as  input for a house automization project.
 One can do that with classical image processing.
 Here a neural network approach is shown.
-This should be more robust for small changes in illumination and image quality and also it was a good training and practise to get in neural network training and usage. :-)
+This should be more robust for small changes in illumination and image quality and also it was a good training and practise to get into neural networks (training and usage). :-)

 The analog meter consists of a scala from 0 to 9, indicator is a clear red pointer showing to the current value.
 A closer locks shows, that there are two types, with and without tick marks at 0.5 divisions (compare picture 1 and 2).
 This is ignored in the following.